ChristopherAndrewTopalian/CATopalian_JavaScript_Object_Oriented_Programming/README.md

 # CATopalian JavaScript Object Oriented Programming
-A Tutorial series that teaches step by step all of the important concepts of Object Oriented Progrmaming using JavaScript.
+A Tutorial series that teaches step by step all of the important concepts of Object Oriented Programming using JavaScript.

 # Objects